The Overwhelmed Brain

 We use our judgments about others to make the people we are judging responsible for how we feel.

-So many of us do this!
+Many of us do this!
 We look at someone else’s behavior as an offense against us, instead of something they’re doing to themselves.
 I did this most of my life.
 Any behavior I disagreed with in a romantic partner I’d see as something they were doing against me, not for themselves.
 I wasn’t conscious I was doing this until the last couple of years of my marriage.
 However once I figured it out, I started taking responsibility.

 When you judge someone else, whether it’s about how they eat, what they drink, if they smoke, if they exercise, what kind of car they drive, how they talk, or any of a number of things, you are actually addressing a fear within yourself that has yet to be resolved.